Shani Abeysekara: Police career

-Shani Abeysekara is a former Sri Lankan police officer and former director of Criminal Investigation Department.
-He was leading in investigations into numerous high-profile cases of human rights abuses such as the disappearance of Prageeth Eknaligoda and assault on Lasantha Wickrematunge.
-He was also accused of several other allegations including his involvement in giving pressure to the current Sri Lankan government led by President Gotabaya Rajapaksa.
+The Government of President Gotabaya Rajapaksa accused Abeysekara of carrying out a political agenda, while the opposition the Rajapaksa government took revenge on Abeysekara, having transferred him from the CID soon after its election.
 In January 2020, he was suspended from the Service of Sri Lanka Police after his leaked telephone conversations with Ranjan Ramanayake which was termed as a discredit to the police services of the country.
 On 25 November 2020, he was tested positive for COVID-19 and was transferred to a different prison.
 On 16 June 2021, he was granted bail by the Court of Appeal after spending jail term for nearly one year.
+Abeysekara retired from the police in 2021.